martbetz/martbetz.github.io/macos-trouble-shooting.md

 ### Comments: ###

-- alternatively, `approvedBinaries.plist` can be edited/deleted manually (requires manual resart)
+- alternatively, `approvedBinaries.plist` can be edited/deleted manually (also requires a manual restart of the launch daemon)